devinArcher/devinArcher/README.md

 </a><a href="https://www.glitter-graphics.com"><img src="http://dl6.glitter-graphics.net/pub/1562/1562976qwld88al6b.gif" width="150" height="20"/> </a><a href="https://www.glitter-graphics.com"><img src="http://dl9.glitter-graphics.net/pub/439/439699stu545t70f.gif" width="150" height="20"/></a><a href="https://www.glitter-graphics.com"><img src="http://dl6.glitter-graphics.net/pub/1559/1559196syxmxd7922.gif" width="150" height="20"/></a><a href="https://www.glitter-graphics.com"><img src="http://dl10.glitter-graphics.net/pub/2035/2035780lvbty327im.gif" width="150" height="20"/></a><a href="https://www.glitter-graphics.com"><img src="http://dl10.glitter-graphics.net/pub/1081/1081290egtrwlgawy.gif" width="150" height="20"/>
 </p> <br>
 <img src="https://i.pinimg.com/564x/5f/00/13/5f001317a0a3a4e9b8ea63ec9eb8b521.jpg">
-If you tear someone down, you remain in the same place you've always been, but the harm you've done will take longer to heal than it did to cause. <br>
-If you build yourself up, you move past the place where you'd otherwise be stagnant.
-You're able to heal yourself and know your worth more than anyone else will. <br>
-Your peers who engage in harm will either stay stagnant and only serve to harm themselves, or grow and heal with you.
-Either way, it will not be at your expense. <br>
-Pick your battles. <br>
-Hate alone will never make you happier.
 <img src="https://i.pinimg.com/736x/95/13/e5/9513e5b9428c4049834590b44ed8ab3a.jpg" width="300px"hight="300px"/>